iterative/mlem.ai/content/docs/get-started/index.md

 `mlem` lets you use any saved model natively for prediction or batch scoring with any dataset.
 This is very handy if you want to get quick feedback about a model, for example.
-Let's create a sample dataset and apply it to the `rf` model we saved earlier:
+Let's create a sample `new_data.csv` dataset and apply it to our `rf` model:

 ```csv
 sepal length (cm),sepal width (cm),petal length (cm),petal width (cm)
 0,1,2,3
 ```

-Save the contents above in a file called `new_data.csv` and `mlem apply` itit to our model's `predict_proba` method as shown below to print the prediction
+After creating the CSV file, `mlem apply` it to our model's `predict_proba` method as shown below to print the prediction probabilities:
-probabilities:

 ```cli
 $ mlem apply models/rf new_data.csv \